 New versions of important RFID standards for automotive

 Lack of Interoperability is a major obstacle to the wider deployment of RFID technology throughout the automotive supply chain.
-To overcome this obstacle, the JAIF* has developed two major standards covering the use of RFID to identify parts and the use of RFID to identify containers.
+To overcome this obstacle, the JAIF* developed two major standards covering the use of RFID to identify parts and vehicles and the use of RFID to identify containers.
 Updated versions of these important standards have recently been published.

 *JAIF = Joint

 Standard defines methods for item identification, verification, traceability,

 product characteristics, and Vehicle Identification Number (VIN)..
 The standard

 also provides additional details such as, which data to put in which Memory

 Bank, which data syntax standards to use, and how to use them most effectively.

 RC-6, JAIF Guideline for Returnable Transport Items Identification covers the basic features of data carriers applied to returnable transport items.
 It defines the data carrier selection, data structure and storage of data for Returnable Transport Items.
 It was developed to address the well-identified business needs in Europe, Japan, and the U.S., using automatic identification technology, especially RFID tags.

 these two standards take account of updates to the ISO 1736x series of